-This week, on January 5, 2026, the CDC issued a new vaccine schedule for babies and children.
+On January 5, 2026, the CDC issued a new vaccine schedule for babies and children.
 (This may have been a response to a presidential request issued on December 5, 2025.
 President Trump apparently asked the CDC and Health and Human Services to evaluate other countries’ vaccine schedules).
 Instead of 17 infections, new guidelines recommend only 11.
+You can read all about that below.
+In the meantime, with measles spreading rapidly from its epicenter in South Carolina, what actions do adults need to take?

-What Diseases Does the New Vaccine Schedule Cover?
+What Diseases Does the New Vaccine Schedule for Children Cover?

 The agency recommends that all children be vaccinated against measles, mumps, rubella (German measles), polio, pertussis (whooping cough), tetanus (lockjaw), diphtheria, Haemophilus influenzae type B (Hib), pneumococcal disease, human papillomavirus (HPV) and varicella (chickenpox).